Skip to Content

 How do I stop my cat from Licking My Nose?

 If you have a cat, chances are you’ve been at the receiving end of a wet cat’s tongue swipe across your nose.
-While it may be amusing the first few times, however, after some time, it becomes quite annoying.
+While it may be amusing the first few times, after some time, it becomes quite annoying.
 So what can you do to stop your cat from licking your nose?

 Another option is to provide your cat with an alternate target for its licking behavior.
 Try giving it a small plush toy or a piece of string to play with.
 If your cat licks your nose, redirect its attention quickly to the toy or string.
-With some practice, your cat should start associating licking with positive experiences and eventually give up on trying to lick your nose.
+With some practice, your cat should start associating licking with other positive experiences and may eventually give up on trying to lick your nose.

 Ginger cat licking its paw